Accounting is sometimes referred to as the business language since it is the means through which a firm interacts with the outside world.

 - Accounting Conventions

 The term “accounting concept” refers to the fundamental presumptions on which the preparation of the financial accounts of an organisation engaged in business is based.
-They serve as a basis for the development of a variety of techniques and processes for documenting and presenting the transactions involving the company’s activity.
+They serve as a basis for developing various techniques and processes for documenting and presenting the transactions involving the company’s activity.

 There are 12 accounting concepts.
 The following is a list of the fundamental accounting concepts: